 All About Leukemia

 Leukemia is a cancer of the blood or blood cells.
-There are several types of leukemia and these are classified by how quickly they progress and what cell they affect.
+There are a few types of leukemia.
+These types are classified by how quickly they progress and which cells they affect.
 In order to understand how leukemia affects the cells, it is helpful to first understand what normal blood cells do.

-- White blood cells (also called leukocytes) are the body's infection fighting cells.
+- White blood cells (also called leukocytes) are cells that fight infections in the body.
 There are several different types of white blood cells.

-- Red blood cells (also called erythrocytes) give blood its red color, but more importantly, carry oxygen from the lungs to the rest of the body and return carbon dioxide to the lungs as waste.
+- Red blood cells (also called erythrocytes) give blood its red color.
+More importantly, they carry oxygen from the lungs to the rest of the body and return carbon dioxide to the lungs as waste.

 - Platelets (also called thrombocytes) help the body form blood clots to control bleeding.

 - In addition to these three cell types, the blood also contains fluid called plasma.
 Plasma is clear to yellow in color and is made up of water, salt, enzymes, and proteins.
 It makes up the largest portion of blood.

 All of these cells are made in the bone marrow.
 Bone marrow is a spongy area located in the center of bones.
 Larger bones have more bone marrow.
 Therefore, they produce more cells.
 The larger bones include the femur (top part of the leg or thigh), the hip bones, and parts of the rib cage.
 The bone marrow contains a small number of cells that are in development and are not yet mature.
 These cells are called blasts.
 Once the cell has matured, it moves out of the bone marrow and into the circulating blood.
 The body has ways to know when more cells are needed and has the ability to produce them when needed.